stuart-brown/ArduinoShutterSpeedTester/README.md

   style="display: inline-block;vertical-align: middle;"></div>
 <br>

 Version 2 of the housing corrected the issues with the first design and added a battery meter and some small improvements.
+A 3D printed foot was also added for stability.

 Version 2 also has some problems that will be corrected in the next version:
  1) The display was designed to be adjustable, this turned out to be not necessary and just added complication.